rsvivek25/terraform-eks-practice/modules/eks-addon-iam-roles/README.md

 2. **Least Privilege**: Enable only the add-ons you actually need by setting the corresponding `enable_*` flags.

-3. **IRSA**: All roles use IRSA which provides temporary credentials and eliminates the need to store AWS credentials in pods.
+3. **Pod Identity**: All roles use EKS Pod Identity which provides temporary credentials and eliminates the need to store AWS credentials in pods.

 ## License